 *TO SUBMIT TO ANY OF THE STUDENT CATEGORIES LISTED BELOW PLEASE VISIT OUR WEBSITE FOR DETAILS AND SUBMISSION LINK:

 STUDENT (Hawaii Residents, Under 18 only).
 This category applies to Hawaii residents only.
 The films must be between 2 and 20 minutes in length.
 The student film category includes all genres made by students in grades Kindergarten to 12th grade.

-DANIEL K INOUYE STUDENT CONTEST (Hawaii Residents, Under 18 Only).
+DANIEL K. INOUYE YOUTH INITIATIVE (Hawaii Residents, Under 18 Only).
 This category applies to Hawaii residents only.
 Rules and conditions vary year to year, please check our website www.hiff.org for the most up to date information.